IndexOfNull/DkSite/content/projects/led-picture-box/index.md

 # What to do With the Hat?

-After one round of tirelessly CADing curved geometry for my LED Tophat, I was rewarded with quite possibly the coolest hat at the 2023 Odyssey of the Mind World Finals (read the project post for a few funny stories).
+After one round of tirelessly CADing curved geometry for my LED Tophat, I was rewarded with quite possibly the coolest hat at the 2023 Odyssey of the Mind World Finals.
 When world finals ended, I carefully disassembled the hat for air transit.
 After returning home, I realized that I had no use for the hat, and the parts for the project weren't exactly cheap.
 That raised the question: how can I repurpose the hardware for daily use?
 My answer: a cool LED box that could display what ever I wanted!

 ---